-Sightings are usually listed sorted by location; for a given location entries are in chronological order.
+Sightings are subdivided by race/subspecies; they are usually listed roughly chronologically; for a given location/area entries are also in chronological order.

 Photos are sorted again according to a few basic rules:

-If there are different races or subspecies, these will form the highest-level subdivision.
-This is the only labelled subdivision.
-The next level subdivision if applicable, is according to breeding vs. non-breeding plumage.
-For any species, any plumage, the subdivision is always by:
+If there are different races (=subspecies), these will form the highest-level subdivision.
+For each race of any species, the subdivision is always by:

 Any of these sections can be subdivided again into:

 Each photo has a caption; many small photos hold links to larger versions of the same shot.
-Names of bird species anywhere on the bird pages are clickable links.
+The icon also holds a link to the larger version.
+Text in boldface Italics anywhere on the bird pages are clickable links.
 Clickable links almost always appear in italic font, also in photo captions.

-Food - as far as known to us information on bird species' food sources in the wild is provided.
+As far as known to us, information on bird species' food sources in the wild is provided.